• Arverne

 North Forest Park (98-27 Metropolitan Avenue)

-Thank you to the Office of New York City Mayor Eric Adams, the Office of Queens Borough President Donovan Richards Jr., and the New York City Council for providing financial support for this project.
+Thank you to the Office of New York City Mayor Zohran Mamdani, the Office of Queens Borough President Donovan Richards Jr., the New York City Council, and the Office of New York State Senator Joseph Addabbo Jr. for providing financial support for this project.

-We expect to reopen the library in Fall 2025.
+The project will take approximately 12 months.
+We expect to reopen the library in Winter 2026–2027.

 We apologize for any inconvenience, and we appreciate your patience as we continue working to make improvements to our libraries.